 EaseUS Data Recovery Wizard for Mac

 - Recover lost or deleted files, documents, photos, audio, music, and emails effectively

-- Recover files from formatted hard drives, emptied Trash Bins, flash drives, and digital cameras
+- Recover files from formatted hard drives, emptied HDDs, flash drives, and digital cameras

-- Support data recovery for sudden deletion, formatting, hard drive corruption, virus attack, and system crash under different situations
+- Support Mac Trash recovery for sudden deletion, formatting, HDD corruption, virus attack, and system crash under different situations

 Following the steps below will help you recover lost data and files with EaseUS Data Recovery for Mac if you run into an issue with data loss after missing the macOS Ventura Recovery Mode.

 Launch EaseUS Data Recovery Wizard for Mac and choose the disk where you lost data.
 Then, click "Search for lost files" to start scanning.